Skip to content

 Building Customizations

 John’s new post frame airplane hangar provides him with peace of mind, offering a secure, protective, weather-resistant space for his airplane.
-By moving his aircraft indoors, the hangar shields it from the damaging effects of snow, cold temperatures, and other harsh weather conditions, ensuring its safety and longevity.
+By moving his aircraft indoors, the hangar shields it from the damaging effects of snow, cold temperatures, and other harsh weather conditions—ensuring its safety, extending its lifespan, and making it easier to get ready to fly.

 Storage Solutions

-John’s hangar includes a clear span interior, providing ample space even after his airplane is stored inside.
+John’s post frame airplane hangar includes a clear-span interior, providing ample space even after his airplane is stored inside.
 This generous interior offers flexibility, allowing him to not only maintain and store his aircraft but also use the extra room as a workshop or for storing various possessions.

 The versatility of the space enhances its functionality, making it ideal for a range of activities beyond aviation.
 Whether working on projects, organizing tools, or simply keeping his belongings safe, John’s airplane hangar serves as a practical and efficient mixed-use space.